pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 Nohup stands for 'no hangups'.
 Prefixing `nohup` lets you run time-taking commands in an SSH session after log out too.
 So a time-taking script.sh can be run remotely as `nohup sh script.sh`.

+## Returning to a previous directory without a pwd:
+Say you accidentally change directories and want to return to the previous directory you were working in.
+`cd -` takes you back to it.